Scalable solution to crossed random effects model with random slopes: Introduction

-\textbf{Note:} The term with $i_1=i_2 = i$ and $j_1=j_2 = j$, represent diagonal terms of the matrix, $\mathcal{V}$, i.e., variance of $y_{ij}$.\\ The covariance matrix is dense and not usefully structured, therefore obtaining $\hat\beta_{\gls}$ using generalized least squares would be computationally expensive.
-We explore two potential methods to achieve the task. \begin{itemize} \item In our first approach, we provide consistent estimates of the covariance parameters using a method-of-moments approach illustrated in Section \ref{sec.covariance}.
-We then proceed with estimating the fixed parameter given the covariance parameters using a backfitting approach, which is explained in Section \ref{sec.backfitting}.
-Both of the tasks can be accomplished in $\mathcal{O}(N)$ time. \end{itemize} The drawback of this first approach is that when the value of $p$ is large and the covariance matrices are non-diagonal, method of the moments may not produce accurate estimates for the covariance parameters. \begin{itemize} \item In our second approach, we maximize an approximation to the likelihood using ``Variational EM'' to estimate the fixed effects and covariance parameters simultaneously.
+The bottom term in (\ref{eq:1}) represents a diagonal term in $\mathcal{V}$, i.e. the variance of $y_{ij}$.
+The maximum likelihood estimate (MLE) of $\bbeta$ is also the generalized least squares (GLS) estimate.
+Hence if $\mathcal{V}$ were known (i.e. we have estimates for its ingredients), we could directly estimate $\bbeta$ by GLS.
+However, since $\mathcal{V}$ is generally dense and not usefully structured, obtaining $\hat\bbeta_{\gls}$ naively by GLS would be computationally prohibitive ($\mathcal{O}(N^3)$). \begin{itemize} \item Our first approach tackles this GLS problem using method-of-moment estimates for the covariance parameters.
+In Section \ref{sec.backfitting}, we describe an efficient backfitting procedure for estimating $\bbeta$ by GLS if the the covariance parameters are known.
+We also provide consistent estimates of the covariance parameters using method-of-moments, as described in Section~\ref{sec.covariance}.
+Both of the tasks can be accomplished in $\mathcal{O}(N)$ time. \end{itemize} The drawback of this first approach is that when $p$ is large and the covariance matrices are non-diagonal, the method of moments may not produce accurate estimates for the covariance parameters.
+Direct maximum likelihood estimation of all the parameters using (\ref{eq:likelihood}) seems out of the question. \begin{itemize} \item In our second approach, we maximize an approximation to the likelihood~(\ref{eq:likelihood}) using \emph{variational EM} to estimate the fixed effects and covariance parameters simultaneously.
 It helps us in estimating covariance matrices precisely even when they are unstructured or $p$ is sufficiently large.
 Another advantage of this approach is its computational efficiency, with each step at most $\mathcal{O}(N)$. \end{itemize} The variational EM algorithm is closely related to the backfitting algorithm.
-Variational EM has been previously explored for fast and accurate estimation of non-nested binomial hierarchical models.~\cite{max:2021}

-We speed up the convergence rate for both of the approaches, backfitting and variational EM using a technique referred to as ``clubbing'' discussed in \ref{sec.backfitting}.
+Variational EM has been previously explored for fast and accurate estimation of non-nested binomial hierarchical models by~\cite{max:2022}.
+We speed up the convergence rate for both of the approaches --- backfitting and variational EM --- using a technique referred to as ``clubbing'' discussed in Section \ref{sec.backfitting}.